3n3scan/AssettoCorsa-EntryList-Script/README.md

 + Get all models listed (without duplicates)

 ## Instructions
-- Just start the `AssettoCorsa EntryList Script v1.0.exe` file and follow the instructions.
+- Just start the `AssettoCorsa EntryList Script.exe` file and follow the instructions.

 ## Preview